HetviChudasama/CODSOFT-Task-02/README.md

 # CODSOFT-Task-02
 # Agency website

 Absolutely!
-Here's a more detailed description highlighting the key aspects of your success:
+Here's a more detailed description highlighting the key aspects of my success:

 🎨 **Visually Stunning Design**: my landing page captivates visitors with its visually appealing design.
 From the color scheme to the typography choices, every element is carefully crafted to create a cohesive and professional look.